 If one side of your body is slightly weaker than the other then you may find yourself subconsciously favoring the stronger side.
 This can exacerbate the situation, as the weaker muscle is used less, while the stronger muscle is used more to compensate.

 Concentrating on getting the perfect form, even if that means you have to lower the weight will really help you to address the muscle imbalance.
-Focusing on a good tempo will also improve your form and therefore reduce your muscle imbalances.
+Focusing on a good tempos will also improve your form and therefore reduce your muscle imbalances.

 Exaggerating the eccentric part of a lift is a great way to improve your form and it will also help strengthen both sides of your body eccentrically.